cbuccella/prompt_library/LinkedIN/message_writer.md

 9. Any mutual connections or shared interests: [ENTER CONNECTIONS/INTERESTS]
 10. Your specific goal for this outreach: [ENTER GOAL]

-Ask me clarifying questions until you are 95% confident you can complete the task successfully.
-Take a deep breath and approach this step-by-step.
+Ask me clarifying questions if necessary.
 Remember to use appropriate language and tone for a professional LinkedIn message, and keep the total message length under 150 words.
 ```